Yami1106/Fire-Prediction-using-colour/README.md

-# Fire Detection System using IoT Framework
+# Fire Prediction System using IoT Framework

 ## Overview

-This project presents a comprehensive fire Detection system leveraging the Internet of Things (IoT) framework.
+This project presents a comprehensive fire Prediction system leveraging the Internet of Things (IoT) framework.
 The core functionality lies in a custom-designed neural network model, trained on user-collected fire and non-fire data, analyzing color sensor readings.
 This analysis enables the system to predict potential fire hazards.
-The system incorporates an MQ-2 gas sensor for enhanced detection of flammable gases or smoke, strengthening overall fire risk assessment.
+The system incorporates an MQ-2 gas sensor for enhanced Prediction of flammable gases or smoke, strengthening overall fire risk assessment.

 ## Key Features

-- Custom-designed neural network model for fire Detection based on color sensor readings.
+- Custom-designed neural network model for fire Prediction based on color sensor readings.
-- Integration of MQ-2 gas sensor for enhanced detection of flammable gases or smoke.
+- Integration of MQ-2 gas sensor for enhanced Prediction of flammable gases or smoke.
 - LCD screen displays temperature and humidity under normal circumstances.
 - Immediate alerts triggered upon exceeding predefined thresholds:
   - High fire prediction probability (above 90%).